byui-cse/cse210-ww-exemplo-pt/README.md

-# cse210-student-sample-solutions
+# cse210-ww-exemplo-pt
-This repository contains sample solutions for the Learning Activities in CSE 210.
+This repository contains sample solutions for the Aprendizagem Activities in CSE 210.

 This is one way to write the code for these programs, but it is not the _only_ way to write it.